 - Provide training on—and funding support for—approaches and models that welcome and include diverse community members

-- In the coming months, ASTC will issue an open request for you to share your approaches to community science and be a part of one of our virtual listening sessions to learn more about the wide range of approaches that ASTC members and our partners are deploying to put community priorities at the center of their work.
+- We are conducting a Landscape Study—through listening calls, workshops, and an online survey—to gather information from the science engagement field about approaches to Community Science and the wide range of activities that ASTC members and our partners are deploying to put community priorities at the center of their work.

-- This summer, ASTC and the Thriving Earth Exchange (TEX) will announce opportunities for staff at ASTC member institutions to receive training in the TEX model of community-driven science, as well as mentorship in designing and implementing a project that uses science to make your community stronger.
+- ASTC, the American Geophysical Union’s Thriving Earth Exchange, and the American Metorological Society (AMS) announced an opportunity for staff at ASTC member institutions to join a cohort of fellows to receive training in the Thriving Earth Exchange model of community-driven science, as well as mentorship in designing and implementing a project that uses science to make your community stronger.

-- In October 2020 at the ASTC Annual Conference, we will host a series of sessions to share findings from a landscape analysis, connect our members working on diverse approaches to community science, provide training on community-science models and practices, identify gaps, and assess opportunities for capacity building for community science generally, and for public dialogue and deliberation programs specifically.
+- In October 2020 at the ASTC Annual Conference, we will host a virtual pre-conference deep dive to: share findings from the landscape analysis; connect our members working on diverse approaches to community science; and identify gaps and assess opportunities for capacity building for Community Science generally, and for public dialogue and deliberation programs specifically.

 Our Partners in This Work

-If you have any additional questions or feedback for ASTC as we launch this new Community Science Initiative, please email email@example.com.
+If you have any additional questions or feedback for ASTC about the Community Science Initiative, please send us an email.